 In our courses, we examine South Africa's contemporary past; the history of our continent; and the important historical processes of the world that we live in.
-The department has an impressive research track record specialising in the political and social history of South and Southern Africa; oral history; South African military history; women and their stories in the context of conflict and violence; the history of sport; film history and other aspects of South Africa's cultural history and heritage.
+The department has an impressive research track record specialising in the political and social history of South Africa and Southern Africa; oral history; women and their stories in the context of conflict and violence; the history of sport; and other aspects of South Africa's cultural history and heritage.